 Welding has been an ancient activity.
 It traces its roots to the historical ages.
 However, it’s still evolving in modern times.
-Welding is the action of joining two or more parts of metal using high heat and allowing them to cool down, creating a joint or fusion.
-A single person did not invent welding; instead, different people’s cumulative effort resulted in modern-day welding technology.
+Welding is the act of joining two or more parts of metal using high heat and allowing them to cool down, creating a joint or fusion.
+A single person did not invent welding; instead, different people’s cumulative efforts resulted in modern-day welding technology.
 We find the earliest evidence of welding in the Bronze Age and Iron Age.
-We have seen gold boxes joined using pressure welding.
+For example, we have seen gold boxes joined using pressure welding.
 Moreover, some evidence also suggests that Ancient Egyptians knew about welding.

 Here is the timeline for the evolution of welding technology through the centuries:

 The first records of gold brazing in 60 A.D. in the Roman Empire, written down by the Roman author Pliny, described the process.
 Here, they used salt as a flux.
-It was often difficult to determine the color of the metal.
-For example, the iron pillar built in India and other structures made in Rome and England between 300-400 A.D. are great for understanding this technology.
+As a result, it was often difficult to determine the color of the metal.
+For example, the iron pillar built in India and other structures made in Rome and England between 300-400 A.D. is great for understanding this technology.